Fatigue

 • Go to sleep and wake up the same time every day

-• Take short naps if you need but save the longest sleep for nighttime
+• Take short breaks or naps if you need but save the longest sleep for nighttime

 Plan your days